Mira0507/fcx_ce/README.md

 in the current workflow.
 - ``lcenv``: Required for downstream analysis in R. Refer to `lcenv.archived.yaml` for packages used in the current workflow.
-Note that this environment includes pacckages installed in R, outside of Conda.
+Note that this environment includes pacckages installed in R, but there were not exported to the `lcenv.archived.yaml`.

 ## Input datasets